-Susan Sontag spent her formative years in New York City, Tucson and Los Angeles and attended the University of Chicago, Harvard University, and Saint Anne’s College at Oxford.
-Her books include four novels, a collection of short stories, and six works of non-fiction.
-In addition, Sontag has written and directed four feature-length films and a play called Alice in Bed.
+Susan Sontag (1933-2004) was an American writer, filmmaker, philosopher, teacher, political activist, and public intellectual.
+She spent her formative years in New York City, Tucson, and Los Angeles, and attended the University of Chicago, Harvard University, and Saint Anne’s College at Oxford.
+Her books include four novels, a collection of short stories, and six works of nonfiction.
+In addition, Sontag wrote and directed four feature-length films and a play called Alice in Bed.

-Her most recent book, Regarding the Pain of Others, is a profound rethinking of the intersection of “news” art, and understanding of the contemporary depiction of war and disaster in photography. “[Sontag] has one foot in the camp of pure mind, and another in the camp of hedonism and popular culture…” says Vanity Fair.
+Her last book, Regarding the Pain of Others, was a profound rethinking of the intersection of “news” art, and understanding of the contemporary depiction of war and disaster in photography.